shivamsouravjha/-PetFinder.my-Adoption-Prediction-/README.md

 This consists of a ANN model for classifying

 # Step 1: EDA
 Explore the relationship between the variables in train and the target variable (weeks until adopted).
-Also try to design other features we think might be important and test those.
+Also try to design other features we think might be important and test those.Thank you.

 Explore:
 The relationship between features and the target vairable